 A heavier bike with suspension can actually be an advantage on downhills because it will feel more stable and ‘planted'.
 This is thanks to the suspension maintaining tyre contact with the ground on lumpy descents.
 Full suspension can even be welcome on uphills, such as when traversing steps and waterbars.
 A full suspension mountain bike will also be more forgiving on technical trails as the rear suspension smoothes out rough terrain.
 On cross country routes it will be a more comfortable ride but be less efficient than a hardtail on the hills.

 4. Skill Builder vs Immediate Gratification

-XC (CROSS COUNTRY)
+XC bike (CROSS COUNTRY)

-A 100mm-travel full suspension MTB is closer in feel and weight to a similar spec hardtail than it is to a 200mm-travel full susser.
-100mm travel XC (cross country) full sussers are recommended for enjoying natural trails and trail centres up to red grade level.
+A 100mm-travel full suspension MTB is closer in feel and weight to similar spec hardtail bikes than it is to a 200mm-travel full susser.
+100mm travel XC (cross country) full sussers are recommended for enjoying natural trails, smoother trails and trail centres up to red grade level.
 (Apologies to readers who can clean double-black routes on their unicycles.
 We inevitably have to generalise when creating a guide like this.)